-A wrongful death action is brought against a negligent person, business or entity that caused an accident that led to an individual’s death.
-A wrongful death claim provides compensation to the survivors of a loved one who lost their life because someone else was negligent.
+A wrongful death action is brought against a negligent person, business, or entity that caused an accident that led to an individual’s death.
+In addition, a wrongful death claim compensates the survivors of a loved one who lost their life because someone else was negligent.

 How long do I have to file a wrongful death lawsuit in Arizona?

 Arizona, like other states, limits the time frame a family or an estate has to file a claim over a potential wrongful death.
-The time limit is known as a “statute of limitations,” because it is set by state law.
+The time limit is a “statute of limitations” because it is set by state law.
 The deadline isn’t related to a criminal case that could be filed about the person’s death or the events that caused it.

-In Arizona, a wrongful death case must be filed within two years of the date of the deceased person’s death.
-If the case isn’t filed within the time limit, the court will probably refuse to hear it all together.
-It’s essential to make sure you comply with this deadline, to preserve your legal rights.
+In Arizona, you must file a wrongful death case within two years of the date of the deceased person’s death.
+If the claim isn’t filed within the time limit, the court will probably refuse to hear it together.
+Therefore, it’s essential to make sure you comply with this deadline to preserve your legal rights.

 However, Section 12-821.01 of the Arizona Revised Statutes requires a claimant to file a “notice of claim” before filing suit against a public entity (such as the State of Arizona).
-The claimant is required by law to set forth “a specific amount for which the claim may be settled and the facts supporting that amount” (the “supporting-facts requirement”).
+In addition, the claimant is required by law to set forth “a specific amount for which the claim may be settled and the facts supporting that amount” (the “supporting-facts requirement”).

-Wrongful death claims can result from car crashes, motorcycle or bicycle crashes, work-related accidents on a job site, defective products, and other types of accidents which can result in the death of a person.
-Wrongful death claims can arise from crashes that involve poor or unsafe roads and highways.
+Wrongful death claims can result from car crashes, motorcycle or bicycle crashes, work-related accidents on a job site, defective products, and other types of accidents, resulting in the death of a person.
+In addition, wrongful death claims can arise from crashes that involve poor or unsafe roads and highways.